-If an Applicant disagrees with a Program determination, or with the Reconsideration Request Denial determination, said party may file directly to PRDOH, as grantee, an Administrative Review Request in accordance with the aforementioned Regulation 4953.
+If an Applicant disagrees with a Program determination, or with the Reconsideration Request Denial determination, said party may file directly to PRDOH, as grantee, an Administrative Review Request in accordance with the Regulation 4953.
 The Applicant must submit such request, in writing, within twenty (20) calendar days from the date a copy of the Program determination or a Reconsideration Request Denial determination notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic), the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic), the twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
 Notices distributed via electronic communication shall be considered valid.
 In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
 Submit the request via email to: LegalCDBG@vivienda.pr.gov; via postal mail to: CDBG-DR Legal Division, P.O.
-Box 21365, San Juan, PR 00928-1365; or in person at PRDOH's Headquarters at: CDBG-DR Legal Division, 606 Barbosa Avenue, Juan C. Cordero Davila Building, Río Piedras, P.R.
+Box 21365, San Juan, PR 00928-1365; or in person at PRDOH's Headquarters at: CDBG-DR Legal Division, P.R.
 00918.